Shamitha-2330/neoncorp-ctf/README.md

 🌌 NeonCorp CTF 🌃

+A cyberpunk-themed Capture The Flag challenge for college students

 📜 Short Description
-Dive into the neon-lit underworld of NeonCorp CTF!, this Capture The Flag (CTF) challenges you to infiltrate NeonCorp’s servers and expose their unethical AI experiments across three levels of web enumeration.
+Dive into the neon-lit underworld of NeonCorp CTF! 🕶️ Designed for college students, this Capture The Flag (CTF) challenges you to infiltrate NeonCorp’s servers and expose their unethical AI experiments across three levels of web enumeration.
 With a terminal-style interface glowing in neon pink, green, and cyan, powered by Typed.js typing effects, the CTF culminates in a dazzling victory page.
 No glitch animations or background images—just pure cyberpunk vibes. 🚀

 🔍 What is DIRB?
 DIRB (Domain Internet Relay Buster) is a web content scanner that brute-forces directories and files on a web server using wordlists.
 It’s your go-to tool for uncovering hidden or unprotected resources in the digital shadows.

 🔎 What is dirsearch?
 dirsearch is a Python-based powerhouse for brute-forcing web directories and files.
 More advanced than DIRB, it offers recursive scanning, extension filtering, and delay options, perfect for cracking complex or rate-limited servers.

 🛠️ Why It Is Used

+Tool
+Purpose

 DIRB
 - Web Enumeration: Finds hidden directories/files (e.g., backups).

 - CTF Challenges: Locates flags or endpoints in web challenges.

 - Penetration Testing: Spots misconfigured server content.

 dirsearch
 - Advanced Enumeration: Navigates nested resources with precision.

 - Rate-Limit Evasion: Bypasses restrictions with delays.

 - CTF/Security Testing: Uncovers APIs, files, or flags in tough webs.

 📥 How to Install

 DIRB

 On Ubuntu or Kali Linux:
 sudo apt update
 sudo apt install dirb -y